npetrovski/php-challenge-1/README.md

 > **Summary**: Write a script/function `strtr_serialized` that will replace PHP serialized data *without using **serialize**/**unserialize** functions*

-What is needed is a function that replaces serialized data.
+_What is needed is a function that replaces strings in serialized data._
-_Only for string type_ replacement is required.

 Examples: